luke-pritch/tfmini/README.md

 # TFMini
-An Arduino driver for the Benewake TFMini time-of-flight distance sensor
+An Arduino driver for the Benewake TFMini time-of-flight distance sensor.

+**I forked this from the original library so that I could upload a public version to particle.io under the name TFMini-Public**

 # Open Source